MHBalsmeier/GAME_archived/README.md

 * a capable and flexible framework for coupling to physics and to other components of an Earth system model
 * good self-consistency also in the presence of multiple constituents and radiation

-According to my understanding, a hexagonal C-grid is the only discretization where all this can be achieved globally.

-### GAME's principles

-We try to find a good balance of accuracy, efficiency and self-consistency.
-Generally speaking, GAME focuses more on self-consistency than other models.
+No discretization is able to achieve all these goals simultaneously.
+However, a hexagonal C-grid is probably one of the best choices when it comes to finding a reasonable balance of all these aspects.

 ### Things to be done

 * SLEVE
-* an option for non-uniform resolutions
 * ellipsoidal geometry

 ## Documents